 Art DeCamp has been building muzzle loading rifles and powder horns since 1980, and specializes in replicating the Kentucky rifles, and shop-made screw-tip horns of Pennsylvania.
 His horn making is concentrated on the lathe-turned, screw-tip type horns from the various “schools” of eastern Pennsylvania, and accurate replication of Tansel style engraved horn work from central Indiana.
 Much of his horn working time is spent performing historically accurate museum quality restoration work on original powder horns.

-His horn artwork has been featured in “Muzzle Blasts”, “Muzzleloader”, “Westsylvania” and “Common Ground” magazines; and has been exhibited at the Heinz Museum of Western Pennsylvania History in Pittsburgh, PA.
+His horn artwork has been featured in “Muzzle Blasts”, “Muzzleloader”, “Westsylvania” and “Common Ground” magazines; and has been exhibited at the Heinz Museum of Western Pennsylvania History in Pittsburgh, PA, the Jacobsburg Historical Society Museum, Bolton, PA and the Huntingdon County Art Space Museum, Huntingdon, PA.
 Several horn items by Art were featured in the book "Following the Tradition" by Gordon Barlow.
-In 2007 and 2009 he was commissioned to make powder horns for the President of the National Rifle Association.
-He has lectured on horns and horn making at Dixon’s Gun Makers Fair, the Horn Guild annual meeting, and the Kentucky Rifle Association; and has taught horn classes at Conner Prairie in Indianapolis, IN.
-He is also a member of the Kentucky Rifle Association, the National Muzzle Loading Rifle Association, a charter member of the Contemporary Longrifle Association, and a life member of the National Rifle Association.
+He has been commissioned to make powder horns for eight Presidents of the National Rifle Association.
+He has lectured on horns and horn making at Dixon’s Gun Makers Fair, the Horn Guild annual meeting, and the Kentucky Rifle Association; and teaches horn classes at Conner Prairie in Indianapolis, IN and Village Restorations in Hollidaysburg, PA, the NMLRA Seminars at Western Kentucky University, Bowling Green, KY and the Washington Historical Gunmakers, Olympia, WA.
+He is a past-President of the Kentucky Rifle Association, a Life member of the National Muzzle Loading Rifle Association, a charter member of the Contemporary Longrifle Association, and a Life member of the National Rifle Association.

-Art resides in Huntingdon, PA with his wife Sharon.
+Art resides in LaGrange, GA with his wife Sharon.